 If you have completed enough credits you will be sent a certificate for an exit award.

 Transferring to a new institution may affect how your final award is classified, so do check their academic regulations.

 Transferring from one Leeds Arts University course to another

 Changing courses within the University is not an automatic right and needs the approval of both the current course leader and the new course leader.

 You must discuss your request with your current course leader and your proposed new course leader.
 If a change in course is agreed in principle, both course leaders will review your academic progress to date.
 You may have to commence the new course at the start of the next academic year.

 There may be financial implications of transferring and therefore you must speak to Student Finance to ensure you have received financial advice about any potential impact on your student loan.

 Further detailed assistance, information and forms for current students wishing to transfer course or mode of study is available on the University’s intranet.

-The Tier 4 General visa is issued to study a particular course within a specific timeframe.
-The Home Office has regulations which describe if a student is permitted to change courses, taking into account whether they are academically suitable for the course and whether the Tier 4 visa will allow it.
+The Student Route visa is issued to study a particular course within a specific timeframe.
+The Home Office has regulations which describe if a student is permitted to change courses, taking into account whether they are academically suitable for the course and whether their visa will allow it.
 Any international students wishing to transfer must first discuss this with the International Team.